eth-educators/eth-docker/README.md

 After providing the wallet password, use the key sequence Ctrl-p Ctrl-q to detach from the running container.

-## Step 7 and 8: Depositing
+## Step 7: Depositing

-You may wish to wait until the beacon node is fully synchronized before you deposit.
+Optional: You may wish to wait until the beacon node is fully synchronized before you deposit.
 Check its logs with `sudo docker-compose logs -f beacon`.
 This safe-guards against the validator being marked offline if your validator is activated before the beacon syncs.

 Once you are ready, you can send eth to the deposit contract by using the `.eth2/validator_keys/deposit_data-TIMESTAMP.json` file at the [Medalla launchpad](https://medalla.launchpad.ethereum.org/).

-## Step 9: Grafana Dashboards
+## Step 8: Grafana Dashboards

 I'll repeat /u/SomerEsat's instructions on how to set up Grafana.
 - Connect to http://YOURSERVERIP:3000/, log in as admin/admin, set a new password